Rohan-Chembakasseril/Linear-Predictive-Coding/README.md

     * It produces a clear output and the nasality tone of the output was more prominent.
 * Without Pitch Detection:
     * It produces a signal with higher pitch/depth.

+## Link to the Video of the Project: ##
+click [here](https://drive.google.com/file/d/1NT17fd1ytRTeBPmg53qjrnF1My6NuH2K/view?usp=sharing) to view the demonstration.